firebadnofire/Single-GPU-Passthrough-installer/README.md

 This is NOT finished by any degree and I am not responsable for any damage that may or may not occur.

-Right now I am working on arch and will move to other distros so expect development to be slow.
+Right now I am working on arch and will move to other distros.
+I am also WAY more concerned with school than this so expect development to be slow.